top of page

-Islam has been in Japan more than what people would have expect.
+Islam has been in Japan for longer than what people would have expected.

-Japan is one of the island countries in East Asia, located in the Pacific ocean.
-Its population was estimated to be 126,880 million is 2015.
+Japan is one of the island countries in East Asia, located in the Pacific Ocean.
+Its population was estimated to be 126,880 million in 2015.

 The major religions in Japan are Buddhism and Shinto.
-Shinto is as old as the Japanese culture and Buddhism was imported from the mainland in the 6th century.
-Islam is a minority religion in Japan with only 100,000 Muslims, 90% of which are foreigners residents and only 10% are pure Japanese.
+Shinto is as old as the Japanese culture, and Buddhism was imported from the mainland in the 6th century.
+Islam is a minority religion in Japan with only 100,000 Muslims, 90% of whom are foreign residents and only 10% are pure Japanese.

 History of Islam in Japan

-Islam in Japan has been existing for many years, more than what people would have expect.
+Islam in Japan has been existing for many years, more than what people would have expected.
 It started in the 1870s when Islam was introduced to Japanese people as a part of Western religious thought.
-At the same time, the life of Muhammad was translated into Japanese which helped Islam to spread and reach more Japanese people.
+At the same time, the life of Muhammad was translated into Japanese, which helped Islam to spread and reach more Japanese people.

 Japan | The land without Muslims?